 Milestones

-Completed postgraduate assistantship training in composition at the Donetsk Music Academy named after S. S. Prokofiev.
+Completed postgraduate assistantship training in composition at the Donetsk State Music Academy named after S. S. Prokofiev.

-Release of the jazz album The Flower of Hope — nine original tracks united by a shared lyrical line.
+Release of The Flower of Hope — a cycle of original jazz pieces united by a common lyrical intonation.

-Publication of the major concert works PHOENIX and Fantasy Poem, strengthening the symphonic direction of the catalog.
+Publication of the concert scores PHOENIX and Fantasy Poem, representing the symphonic direction of the catalogue.

 Melody of the Sea for soprano saxophone and piano continues the composer’s chamber-jazz line.